kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

 Now I know per fact that most professional musicians practice around 4-8 hours per day.
 Most of them have done so since they were 4-6 years old.
 I also know that a lot of the professional athletes, artists out there are in the same ball park.
-Most of them, specially athletes, don't *races* more than a couple of times per year, and at a fraction of the practice time.
+Most of them, specially athletes, don't *race* more than a couple of times per year, and at a fraction of the practice time.

 ## The dysfunction of the everyday company